Scorp09/Recevit/README.md

 # Recevit
 This mod adds new hardcore slugcat.
 Recevit.
 A predator that survives in a dangerous, dark and cold world.

+Ability - predator's sense.
+Hold grab and tap map to activate.
 <img width="101" alt="thumbnail" src="https://user-images.githubusercontent.com/82943500/224467504-cc883b7c-c59f-4534-805d-868298ebdac4.png">